hadarhalfon/assembler/README.md

 ## 🧑‍💻 Author

-**Hadar Halfon**
+**Hadar Halfon and Niv Solomon**
-Computer Science Student — The Open University of Israel
+Computer Science Students — The Open University of Israel

 ---